EduardoMVAz/Enigma_Encrypter/README.md

 \end{bmatrix}
 $$

-* For this reason, each letter in the message, including spaces, is multiplied by a matrix P, which is a permutated identity matrix, generated utilizing the seed given by the user or pre-selected.
+* In this way, the shuffling process of each letter, including spaces, is done by pre-multiplying it by a matrix $P$, which is a permutated identity matrix, generated utilizing the seed given by the user or pre-selected.

+*OBS: because the permutation matriz is generated by the Enigma class, the accepted characters for the message cannot be changed.
+Any other characters that are not lower-case alphabet letters (no accents, such as "á", are allowed) or spaces result in the Enigma stopping and returning an error string describing the problem.*

-* After this, the letter is multiplied by another version of the P matrix, but shuffled once more, called E matrix.
-The E matrix permutates the P matrix once again, so each encrypted letter Lc has a completely different permutation process, making the cryptography way more efficient than just permutating the whole message in the same manner.
+* After this, the letter is multiplied by another version of the $P$ matrix, but shuffled once more, called $E$ matrix.
+The $E$ matrix permutates the $P$ matrix once again, so each encrypted letter $L_c$ has a completely different permutation process, making the cryptography way more efficient than just permutating the whole message in the same manner.
+This represents the crypt itself being encrypted for every character of the message.

 * This is repeated a the number of times equal to the index (0 - size of the message) of the letter in the message.
-So, for example, the first letter L1:
+So, for example, the first letter $L_1$:

      $Lc_1$ = $PL_1$

 * For the seventh letter $L_7$:

     $Lc_7$ = $EEEEEEPL_7$

+* After the encryption of the letter, the new one hot is concatenated to the encrypted message matrix which, in the end, is transformed back to a string.

 #### Decryption

-* The basis for decryption is utilizing the inverse of the permutation matrixes P and E, for when a matriz is multiplied by its inverse, it becomes an indentity matrix, which when multiplied by another matrix, results in this other matrix (same as multiplying a number by 1).
+* The basis for decryption is utilizing the inverse of the permutation matrixes $P$ and $E$, for when a matriz is multiplied by its inverse, it becomes an indentity matrix, which when multiplied by another matrix, results in this other matrix (same as multiplying a number by 1).

-* So the process is basically the same as encryption, but the letters are multiplied by the inverse of P, and then by the inverse of E, as many times as their index, returning to their original one hot configuration, and then translated back into text before being returned to user.
+* Thus, the process is basically the same as encryption, but the encrypted letters are pre-multiplied by the inverse of $P$, and then by the inverse of $E$, as many times as their index, returning to their original one hot configuration, and then translated back into text before being returned to user.

 $$
 \begin{aligned}